awsdocs/aws-iot-sitewise-user-guide/doc_source/install-gateway-software.md

 ## Step 1: Copy the installer to your gateway device<a name="connect-gateway-device-ssh"></a>

-The following uses SSH to connect to your getway device\.
+The following uses SSH to connect to your gateway device\.
 You can use a USB flash drive or other tools to transfer the installer file to your gateway device\.

 ### Connect to your gateway device using SSH<a name="connect-gateway-device"></a>